abdulnawab916/ECSFinalProject/README.md

-# ECS 171 - Machine Learning -  Heart Prediction Model
+# ECS 171 - Machine Learning -  Heart Disease Prediction Model
 Final project repo for ECS 171 Machine Learning Class.

 **V0.1** - got the starter app set up with a "basicheart.csv", which is a reduced dataset.